STARS4ALL/tessdb-server/README.md

 The start/stop/pause operations can be performed with the Windows service GUI tool **If the config.ini file is not located in the usual locatioon, you must supply its path to the tool as extra arguments**

-## Server Pause
+## Service Pause/Resume

-The server can be put in *pause mode*, in which will be still receiving incoming MQTT messages but will be internally enquued and not written to the database.
-This is usefull to perform delicate operations on the database without loss of data.
+The server can be put in *pause mode*, in which will be still receiving incoming MQTT messages but will be internally enqueued and not written to the database.
+This is useful to perform high risk operations on the database without loss of data.
 Examples:

 * Compact the database using the SQLite VACUUM pragma
 * Migrating data from tables.